Skip to content

 • Undertaking Customer Due Diligence (CDD) measures, which covers customer Identification and Verification (“ID&V”), Know Your Customer (“KYC”), customer risk rating and screening.

-• Identification and screening of all customers, including higher risk customers such as Politically Exposed Persons (“PEPs”), their relatives and close associates.
+• Identification and screening of all customers, with enhanced focus on higher risk customers such as Politically Exposed Persons (“PEPs”), their relatives and close associates.

 • Undertaking AML transaction monitoring to identify and report suspicious activities.